dusktreader/cv/README.md

 * Piloted effort to integrate lab reports and processing statuses from genomic testing venture project into Patient Ally.
-* Collaborated with Architecture team to develop kafka messaging system for moving genomics related data and status changes throughout cross-platform ecosystem.
+* Collaborated with Architecture team to develop a kafka-based event driven architecture for moving genomics related data and status changes throughout cross-platform ecosystem.
 * Revised Sprint Retrospective meeting structure to improve team engagement, encourage reflection on team dynamics, and promote positive feedback among team-members.
 * Handled challenging transition to Team Lead in the midst of dramatic turnover,